ferrous-systems/rust-exercises/exercise-book/src/nrf52-radio-alt-containers.md

 ## Modify-in-place

 If you solved the puzzle using a `Vec` buffer you can try solving it without the buffer as a stretch goal.
 You may find the [slice methods][slice] that let you mutate a `Packet`'s data useful, but remember that the first six bytes of your `Packet` will be the random device address - you can't decrypt those!
-A solution that does not use a `heapless:Vec` buffer can be found in the `src/bin/radio-puzzle-solution-2.rs` file.

 ## Using `heapless::FnvIndexMap`